OCDCpro/LAYR/challenge/README.md

 #### Content:
 1. Storyline: The "Guardian" Assignment
 2. Tasks
     2.1.
 Design a microchip
     2.2.
+Security by design
+    2.3.
+Verification
+    2.4.
 Tapeout at IHP
-    2.2.
+    2.5.
 Battle of the teams
 3. Timeline and Milestones
 4. Deliverables
 5. Judging criteria